Australia in data

 - Digital Earth Australia Hotspots (mostly things on fire)

-Open Data Cube is a Python library for working with satellite images that has an Australian origin story:
+Open Data Cube is a Python library for working with satellite images that originated in Australia:

 The Open Data Cube (ODC) is a non-profit, open-source project motivated by the need to better manage Satellite Data.
 This project was born out of the work done under the “Unlocking the Landsat Archive” and the Australian Geoscience Data Cube (AGDC) projects.